Examining digital devices at the Canadian border

 Statistics

-The CBSA examines travellers digital devices when there are concerns that they may contain a contravention or evidence of a contravention of Canadian border laws.
-Digital device examinations are not conducted as a matter of course, however are highly effective in uncovering prohibited and harmful contraband.
+The CBSA examines travellers' personal digital devices when officers have indicators or concerns that border laws may have been contravened and the law on which the officer relies allows such examination.
+Personal digital device examinations are not conducted as a matter of course, however, they are highly effective in uncovering prohibited and harmful contraband.

-The CBSA has been tracking the frequency of digital device examinations since .
-From until , only 0.013% of all travellers who were processed at the border had their digital devices examined.
+The CBSA has been tracking the frequency of personal digital device examinations since .
+From to , only 0.007% of all travellers and their goods that were processed at the border were subject to personal digital devices examinations.

-Of these examinations, 37.3% resulted in the detection of a customs or immigration-related contravention.
-These contraventions ranged from evidence of money laundering, the discovery of prohibited goods that pose a threat to public safety (e.g., child pornography or obscenity,), and undervalued or undeclared goods.
+Of these examinations, 37.9% resulted in the detection of a customs or immigration-related contravention.
+These contraventions ranged from evidence of money laundering, the interception of prohibited goods that pose a threat to public safety (e.g., child sexual abuse and exploitation material or obscenity), and undervalued or undeclared goods.

 From to :

-- travellers who had a digital device examined: 33,373
+- travellers who had a personal digital device examined: 36,818

 Monthly reports